All Episodes

 I'm really not very good at plumbing.

-No, but we have specialties.
+But we have specialties.

 So what we do is we look at their expertise and we say, almost on faith, if you've done your homework, if I believe you've done your homework, I will go along with you pending further data.

-And the data will come, will be coming forth.
+And the data will be coming forth.

-I really felt, and I still feel now, stronger today than then, that this thing is designed to tell us about who they were because it's really about who we are.
+I really felt, and I still feel now stronger today than then, that this thing is designed to tell us about who they were because it's really about who we are.

-The symmetrical aspects of what he thought he was going to see.
+All right, well, Professor Van Flanren's model depended on the symmetrical aspects of what he thought he was going to see.

-Well, at any rate, that model certainly, with the new image, is more or less up in flames.
+Well, at any rate, that model certainly with the new image is more or less up in flames.

 It's obviously not symmetrical, right?